Rural Rate Relief

 The Rural Rate Relief Scheme

 The scheme is split into two elements.
-The first is a mandatory relief scheme that allows 50 per cent relief from rate liability.
-This can be awarded to the only post office, the only general store, the only public house, the only petrol filling station, or a food shop in a 'designated rural settlement'.
+The first is a mandatory relief scheme that allows 100 per cent relief from rate liability from 1 April 2017.
+This can be awarded to the only post office, the only general store, theonly public house, the only petrol filling station, or a food shop in a 'designated rural settlement'.

 The rateable value of the property at the beginning of the rating year must not exceed a specified amount.
 For post offices, general stores and food shops the rateable value must be no more than £8,500, whilst for public houses and petrol filling stations the rateable value must be no more than £12,500.

-The second part is a discretionary relief scheme that is itself split into two parts.
+The second part is a discretionary relief scheme.

 The council may also award up to 100 per cent discretionary relief, to any small rural business which is situated in a 'designated rural settlement', if the rateable value does not exceed £16,500.